tmthyadms/sentinel/README.md

 # Sentinel (wip)
-Sentinel is a straightforward online exam website that uses AI (artificial intelligence) to keep exams fair and secure.
+Sentinel is a straightforward virtual exam website that uses AI (artificial intelligence) to keep exams fair and secure.
 It has three main features:

 1. **Face Detection**: To check if students are facing the screen during the exam.